Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

 How Do Antibiotics Treat SIBO and IBS?

-First of all, if you don’t understand the basics of small intestine bacterial overgrowth, which is found in 60-80% of people with IBS, I would recommend reading this article.
+First of all, if you don’t understand the basics of small intestine bacterial overgrowth, which is found in 60-80% of people with IBS.

 Basically, antibiotics treat SIBO by killing the overgrowth of bacteria in the small intestine.

 Antibiotics do this by either stopping bacteria from replicating or destroying them.
 The reason we want to kill bacteria is that people with SIBO have accumulated too many bacteria in their small intestine (there should be much less), which causes debilitating digestive symptoms such as gas, bloating, diarrhea, constipation, fatigue, and abnormal stools.

-When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of gas being produced, which can reduce symptoms.
+When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of excessive gas being produced, which can reduce symptoms.

 For some people, just treating this bacterial overgrowth can solve the problem, but others will need to address other underlying causes that enabled this bacterial overgrowth in the first place.
 (We will touch upon prevention later)

 Xifaxan for SIBO and IBS